-5.1.
-Enforce and administer all the provisions of this Act by inspections, analyses, and other appropriate actions.

-5.2.
-Have access during normal business hours to all places where engine fuels, petroleum products, and automotive lubricants are kept, transferred, offered, exposed for sale, or sold for the purpose of examination, inspection, taking of samples, and investigation.
+- 5.1.
+Enforce and administer all the provisions of this Act by inspections, analyses, and other appropriate actions. - 5.2.
+Have access during normal business hours to all places where engine fuels, non-engine fuels, and automotive lubricants are kept, transferred, offered, exposed for sale, or sold for the purpose of examination, inspection, taking of samples, and review of fuel storage, receipts, transfers, sales records or delivery records for determining compliance with this Act.
 If such access is refused by the owner, agent or other persons leasing the same, the Director may obtain an administrative search warrant from a court of competent jurisdiction.

-5.3.
-Collect, or cause to be collected, samples of engine fuels, petroleum products, and automotive lubricants marketed in this state, and cause such samples to be tested or analyzed for compliance with the provisions of this Act.

-5.4.
-Define engine fuels for special use and refuse, revoke, suspend, or issue a stop-order if found not to be in compliance and remand stop-order if the engine fuel for special use is brought into full compliance with this Act.

-5.5.
-Issue a stop-sale order for any engine fuel, petroleum product, and automotive lubricant found not to be in compliance and remand a stop-sale order if the engine fuel, petroleum product, or automotive lubricant is brought into full compliance with this Act.

-5.6.
-Refuse, revoke, or suspend the registration of an engine fuel, petroleum product, or automotive lubricant.

-5.7.
-Delegate to appropriate personnel any of these responsibilities for the proper administration of this Act.
+(Amended 2008) - 5.3.
+Collect, or cause to be collected, samples of engine fuels, non-engine fuels, and automotive lubricants marketed in this state, and cause such samples to be tested or analyzed for compliance with the provisions of this Act.
+(Amended 2008) - 5.4.
+Define engine fuels for special use and refuse, revoke, suspend, or issue a stop-order if found not to be in compliance and remand stop-order if the engine fuel for special use is brought into full compliance with this Act. - 5.5.
+Issue a stop-sale order for any engine fuel, non-engine fuels, and automotive lubricant found not to be in compliance and remand a stop-sale order if the engine fuel, petroleum product, or automotive lubricant is brought into full compliance with this Act.
+(Amended 2008) - 5.6.
+Refuse, revoke, or suspend the registration of an engine fuel, petroleum product, or automotive lubricant. - 5.7.
+Delegate to appropriate personnel any of these responsibilities for the proper administration of this Act. - 5.8.
+The director is empowered to waive specific state requirements adopted under this Act or may establish alternative requirements for fuels as determined to be necessary in the event of an emergency or a natural disaster for a specified period of time.
+(Added 2008)